AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 >
 >For information about the object hierarchy in Adobe Workfront, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
 >
-> It is not possible to reply to system updates in the new commenting Beta experience.
+> It is not possible to reply to system updates in the new commenting experience.
 For more information, see [New commenting experience](../../product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md).

 ## Limitations of the Updates section